Iamthelaw/notes/✅ code-complete.md

 - **Refusing to pretend you’re an expert when you’re not**
 - Readily admitting your mistakes
 - **Trying to understand a compiler warning rather than suppressing the message**
-- Clearly understanding your program—not compiling it to see if it works
+- Clearly understanding your program — not compiling it to see if it works
 - Providing realistic status reports
-- **Providing realistic schedule estimates** and holding your ground when manage- ment asks you to adjust them
+- **Providing realistic schedule estimates** and holding your ground when management asks you to adjust them

-One example is running the program to see whether you should use < or <=.

-Programmers are notorious for say- ing that a program is “90 percent complete” during the last 50 percent of the project.
+> Programmers are notorious for saying that a program is “90 percent complete” during the last 50 percent of the project.

-“We found that technical people, in general, were actually very good at estimating project require- ments and schedules.
-The problem they had was defending their decisions; they needed to learn how to hold their ground”

-We can eliminate features, reduce performance, develop the project in increments, or use fewer people and a longer schedule or more people and a shorter schedule.”

-If a certain software capability is worth $250K to a company and you esti- mate it will cost $750K to develop, the company shouldn’t develop the software.
+If a certain software capability is worth $250K to a company and you estimate it will cost $750K to develop, the company shouldn’t develop the software.

 ### 33.5 Communication and Cooperation